 Here is the equity curve with max 10 positions (on days with more fills positions are picked randomly) and NOT reinvested profits:

-Annual returns is about 11%.
+Annual returns are about 11%.
 2804 trades in total, ie. a lot of potential trades are not taken.

-Now, this strategy can also be traded with an entry on OPEN, ie. go long on the open in point 3 on the entry criterias and not waiting for a drop from the open.
+Now, this strategy can also be traded with an entry on OPEN, ie. go long on the open in point 3 on the entry criteria and not waiting for a drop from the open.
 The results are still very good with an annual return of 12% (higher return because of a lot more fills).